Sampling and Reconstructing Angular Domains with Uniform Arrays: Practical Applications of SARA

-A loss of information is experienced in the reconstructed \gls{LAD} response if less angles than the necessary amount can be scanned.
+On the other hand, a loss of information is experienced in the reconstructed \gls{LAD} response if less angles than the necessary amount can be scanned.
 This can happen due to the resource shortage in the wireless system, or due to the analog beam codebook having a reduced number of total beams that can be stored.

-If the full non-aliased angular aperture of $\frac{\lambda}{2d}$ is not of interest, one could focus its available $\overline{N}$ scans in the directions of interest $\mathcal{D} \subset \mathcal{L}_N^{\text{(Rx)}}$, sampling the \gls{LAD} domain with frequency $B_N$ and then interpolating, only in the interval spanned by $\mathcal{D}$.
+However, if the full non-aliased angular unitary aperture is not of interest, one could focus the available $\overline{N}$ scans in the directions of interest $\mathcal{D} \subset \mathcal{L}_N^{\text{(Rx)}}$, still sampling the \gls{LAD} domain with period $1/N$ and then interpolating, only in the interval spanned by $\mathcal{D}$.
 The missing scans needed for the \gls{LAD} reconstruction, see \eqref{eq:LADPeriodical}, can be set to zero, i.e. $L'_N(\ell) = 0, \forall n \in \mathcal{L}_N^{\text{(Rx)}} \setminus \mathcal{D}$.
-Note that with $d < \lambda/2$ one could already limit the \gls{LAD} domain within the $[-0.5, 0.5]$ interval, due to the $[-\pi/2, \pi/2]$ limit of the angular domain.
-Minor losses in terms of reconstructed \gls{LAD} response's distortion, come from not probing the full \gls{LAD} domain.
-Note that the response of an angular impulsive scatterer is spread over the full \gls{LAD} domain aliasing period $\frac{\lambda}{2d}$ due to the finiteness of the array aperture.
+Minor losses in terms of the reconstructed \gls{LAD} response's distortion come from not probing the full \gls{LAD} domain.
+Note that the response of an angular impulsive scatterer is spread over the full \gls{LAD} domain aliasing period due to the finiteness of the array aperture.
 However, this approach allows to preserve the resolution in the directions of interest.

-On the other hand, if the full \gls{LAD} domain aliasing period is of interest, one could reduce the number of operating antennas to $\overline{N}$ contiguous elements and perform the reduced scan accordingly.
+Alternatively, if the full \gls{LAD} domain aliasing period is of interest, one could reduce the number of operating antennas to $\overline{N}$ contiguous elements and perform the reduced scan accordingly.
 This results in a reconstructed \gls{LAD} response with lower resolution, due to the reduced aperture of the operating array.
-The two approaches above can be trivially combined in case the number of scans needed is not sufficient to scan a reduced angular range $\mathcal{D}$.
+The two approaches above can be trivially combined in case the number of necessary scans is not sufficient to scan a reduced angular range $\mathcal{D}$.